rwth-acis/Virtual-Agents-Framework/Templates/README.md

 8. If the package manager asks for a version number, enter the latest one, so `${version}`.
 9. Click the add button and wait for the download to finish.

-Alternatively to steps 7 - 8, the package should also be available in the list if you switch the dropdown next to the plus button from "Packages: Unity Registry" to "Packages: My Registries".
+As an alternative to steps 7 - 8, the package should also be available in the list if you switch the dropdown next to the plus button from "Packages: Unity Registry" to "Packages: My Registries".
 You can then select the entry and click the "Install" button.

 ### Alternative 2: OpenUPM with manifest.json file

 A second option is to directly edit the manifest.json file of your project.
-In alternative 1, Unity's UI does this in the background but you can also just copy-paste the necessary scoped registry definitions and add the package directly in the manifest.json file.
+In alternative 1, Unity performs this in the background, but you can also just copy-paste the necessary scoped registry definitions and add the package directly in the manifest.json file.

 1. Open a file explorer and navigation into your project's root folder (the folder which contains sub-directories like "Assets" or "Library").
    Then, navigate into the "Packages" folder and open the "manifest.json" file.